 How to Develop a Strategy for featuring in the National Press

 Sure, there are standard tactics that come in handy when it comes to approaching the PR side of a startup.
 While conventional press releases may work, the above tactics are often more effective.
 Furthermore, the following steps offer a more detailed view of the general strategy and what this process will look like.
 That being said, this is merely a micro guide as to how successful startups approach PR and principles that tend to nurture a more positive outcome.

 1. The strategy

 Unfortunately for most startups, too many of them pay little attention to the way in which they contact media or reporters.
 In most cases, this involves finding the first email address available, usually an editor, and pasting a generic email requesting coverage.

 The truth is, this is likely to alienate the recipient and leave them with no desire to continue the communication.
-On the other hand, if you take time to research the reporter and find out what interests them.
-You can tailor this email in such a way that it feels personal and important to the reader.
+On the other hand, if you take the time to research the reporter and find out what interests them, you can tailor this email in such a way that it feels personal and important to the reader.